codelogic/wide-gamut-tests/README.md

 ## RGB to GBR

 This test image was created by assigning a custom profile that rotates the RGB primary color points from the original sRGB color profile.
 Red -> Green, Green -> Blue, Blue -> Red.
-If the words and colors are aligned, then the profile was processed correctly, if not, then the device ignored the color profile compleatly.
+If the words and colors are aligned, then the profile was processed correctly, if not, then the device ignored the color profile completely.

 | Profile | W<sub>x</sub>| W<sub>y</sub>| R<sub>x</sub>| R<sub>y</sub>| G<sub>x</sub>| G<sub>y</sub>| B<sub>x</sub>| B<sub>y</sub> |
 |------------|--------|--------|-------|-------|-------|-------|-------|-------|